-Our Miracle Rogue deck list guide features the best deck list for Season 56 of Boomsday (November 2018).
+Our Miracle Rogue deck list guide features the best Rastakhan deck list for Season 57 of Hearthstone (December 2018).
 Our Miracle Rogue guide also contains Mulligan advice, card combos and strategy tips.

 Miracle Rogue is a Hearthstone deck archetype that will be very familiar to those of you have have played the game since its very earliest days.
 The way this deck works is pretty simple on paper: control the early game by using minions and spells to efficiently clear the board, and use cards like Augmented Elekk and Fal'dorei Strider to keep generating a presence

 From here, it's a case of obliterating the opponent's health pool into nothing using an empowered Leeroy Jenkins, although in practice it's rarely so simple.
 We've compiled this Miracle Rogue guide to help you get started, although we should be clear in saying there's no substitute for hard experience when it comes to truly mastering this archetype.
 If you're looking for shortcuts for climbing the ladder faster, this is not the deck you need!

 In our guide for the format we've got a very solid-looking Boomsday deck list for you, along with an overview of the strategy involved in playing it.
 After that we've got some important Mulligan tips, before we wrap things up with a look at all the combos you can play around with.

 UPDATE - OCTOBER #1

 Miracle Rogue's been through quite a few changes over the last few weeks, so make sure you import the latest deck list ID and also brush up on the basics.
 We've updated the whole guide, so you should find it a useful primer for the latest take on the archetype.

 This is the version of Miracle Rogue that's currently finding most success on the Standard ladder since our last update.
 We'll keep updating this recommended list as the Boomsday meta develops.

 |2 x Backstab||2 x Fire Fly|